 Each table has six variants, denoted by a suffix:

 Implied deflators are an indirect measure of inflation and are presented in the consumer trends briefing.Back to table of contents

 An analysis of revisions to the main household expenditure series – growth rates of total expenditure at current prices and in chained volume terms – appears at the end of the consumer trends statistical bulletin.Back to table of contents

-The household final consumption expenditure (HHFCE) estimates in the consumer trends publication are consistent with those appearing at Tables E1 to E4 of the Quarterly National Accounts statistical bulletin for the same period.Back to table of contents
+The household final consumption expenditure (HHFCE) estimates in the consumer trends release are consistent with those appearing at Tables E1 to E4 of the quarterly national accounts statistical bulletin for the same period.Back to table of contents

 This section outlines some of the main outputs and responsibilities of the Office for National Statistics (ONS) HH Delivery and Development Branches in producing household final consumption expenditure (HHFCE) estimates.